William Bonnifield

-William Bonnifield (September 14, 1814 – November 18, 1875), also known as William Bounifield and William Bonnefield, was the mayor of Kansas City, Missouri, elected in 1863, during the American Civil War.
-However, most of the city council had sided with the South and cut off Bonnifield’s pay.
-He held office for one month, after which he resigned and moved to Denver, Colorado.
+William Bonnifield (September 14, 1814 – November 18, 1875), also known as William Bounifield and William Bonnefield, was an American politician.
+He was the mayor of Kansas City, Missouri in 1863.
+He was a Unionist during his tenure, which of the city council opposed, so they cut his pay.
+He held office for one month, after which he resigned.

 Biography

 He was born on September 14, 1814, in Randolph County, Virginia, the second son of Rhodham and Sarah Nancy (Minear) Bonnifield.
 Sarah Nancy Minear was the daughter of David and Catherine (Saylor) Minear.
 William attended Allegheny College in Meadville, Pennsylvania, in 1836/37 then joined his family in Iowa, where they had moved.
 Between 1839 and 1840 several members of the Bonnifield family died in a cholera epidemic, Rhodham and Sarah were among those who died.
 William, being the second oldest son, cared for his younger siblings on the farm until 1848.
 On August 3, 1843, Bonnifield married Sarah Ann Jackson in Henry County, Iowa.
 By 1860 Bonnifield and his family moved to Kansas City, Division Thirty-Five, Jackson County, Missouri.
 Bonnifield was a Democrat, pro-Union and anti-slavery.
 While living in Colorado, Bonnifield, along with the McGee family, mined in the Running Creek, Colorado, area.